Siddik-1997/Web-Automation-on-BaBylissPRO-with-Selenium-TestNG/README.md

 ## Scenerio:

-- Login to BaBylissPRO site: https://staging-na-conair.demandware.net/s/us-babylisspro/
+- Visit the BaBylissPRO site: https://staging-na-conair.demandware.net/s/us-babylisspro/
 - Create an account
 - Validate the account
 - Login with that account